jundalisay/spblist/content/en/social/economics/principles/intro/chapter-01.md

 - troughs are time of low desire*.

-> *This is fully explained in [the Metaphysics of Prices](/social/economics/principles/intro/chapter-03/)
+{{< n n="*This is fully explained in [the Metaphysics of Prices](/social/economics/principles/intro/chapter-03/)" >}}

 Sometimes you want a thing, sometimes you don't.
 But normally, the number of your desires increase through time.
 This is unless you are going towards the end of your life, when the energy to achieve desires naturally wane.
 In a society, this collective desire-waning manifests as chronic deflation, as seen in Japan which has a declining population.

 Since the 2008 financial crisis, the global economy however has not risen as fast as before even if the global population has kept on increasing.